-Our award-winning program is rooted in a studio-based teaching environment with a relatively low student to teacher ratio, which allows for a highly personal approach to learning.
-People often refer to it as a “family-like” setting, and we like to keep in touch with our family of more than 1,500 living alumni working in Pennsylvania and around the globe in a wide variety of practice areas.
+We take particular pride in our studio-based teaching environment with a relatively low student to teacher ratio, which allows for a highly personal approach to learning.
+People often refer to it as a 'family-like' setting that doesn't end with graduation, as we keep in touch with our family of more than 1,500 living alumni working in Pennsylvania and around the globe in a wide variety of practice areas.

 Master of Landscape Architecture (MLA)